-Project Plan Contents (Requested contents. etc.) Information on related infrastructure and ancillary facilities required for the project (access roads, water supply pipes, etc.) Topography of the target land (low land, coastal areas, mountainous areas, etc.) Location of the target project (traffic access, land use in the vicinity, etc.) Socio-economic conditions (beneficiary population, economic activities, etc.) in ent 5 Project Plan Contents (Requested contents. etc.) Information on related infrastructure and ancillary facilities required for the project (access roads, water supply pipes, etc.) Topography of the target land (low land, coastal areas, mountainous areas, etc.) Location of the target project (traffic access, land use in the vicinity, etc.) Information on related infrastructure and ancillary facilities required for the project (access roads, water supply pipes, etc.) Topography of the target land (low land, coastal areas, mountainous areas, etc.) Location of the target project (traffic access, land use in the vicinity, etc.) assessed project (access roads, water supply pipes, etc.) Topography of the target land (low land, coastal areas, mountainous areas, etc.) Location of the target project (traffic access, land use in the vicinity, etc.) Topography of the target land (low land, coastal areas, mountainous areas, etc.) Location of the target project (traffic access, land use in the vicinity, etc.) Location of the target project (traffic access, land use in the vicinity, etc.) Socio-economic conditions (beneficiary population, economic activities, etc.) in the areas covered by the project <previous climate,="" data="" disaster="" records,=""></previous> d · Information on the past and current weather and sea conditions of the target site Disaster information such as records of natural disasters, hazard maps, etc. of the target area · Content of IPCC Fifth Assessment Report and Sixth Assessment Report Relevant statements of the country's Nationally Determined Contribution (NDC), Long-term Low Emission Development Strategies (LT-LEDS, LTS), National Communication (NC) or National Adaptation Plan (NAP) · Content of climate change impact assessment and vulnerability assessment reports for the country or region concerned <future climate="" forecasts=""></future> Information on future climate and disasters at the target site (also considering forecasts in IPCC RCPs scenarios and SSP scenarios (Refer Page 28) Downscaled climate forecasting information (regional climate forecasting data) Organizational structure, human resources, and financial conditions of Vulnerability implementing agencies Natural environment (forests are deteriorating or declining) Cosis according and distance (in destrict) attractives are also many attacks in according to the control of the cost of Socio-economic conditions (industrial structure, employment status, income level etc.) of the torquet area. level, etc.) of the target area Legal systems, policies and guidelines for adaptation to the impacts of climate Legal systems, policies and guidelines for dauptation to the impacts of climate change in the target areas (adaptation plans, etc.) Relevant statements in the assessment of the impacts of climate change and the assessment of vulnerabilities of the country or region concerned Previous Climate and Disaster Response Records (Damage Records and Recovery) Work Records, etc.) held by implementing agencies Relevant statements of the country's NDC, LT-LEDS, NC or NAP Climate risk Relevant statements of the country's NDC, EFEEDS, NC of NAP Relevant statements in the assessment of the impacts of climate change and the assessment of vulnerabilities of the country or region concerned Content of IPCC Fifth Assessment Report and Sixth Assessment Report pertaining Impact to the region concerned (Refer Part III, Reference) Relevant descriptions of the country's NDC, LT-LEDS, NC or NAP Climate and disaster response records (damage records, etc.) held by implementing agencies
+Examples of Information Items to Collect 2 Factors involved in the corresponding climate risk assessment 3 • Project Plan Contents (Request Contents, etc.) Aspects to be assessed • Information on related infrastructure and ancillary facilities required for the Exposure project (access roads, water supply pipes, etc.) • Topography of the target land (low land, coastal areas, mountainous areas, etc.) • Location of the target project (traffic access, land use in the vicinity, etc.) • Socio-economic conditions (beneficiary population, economic activities, etc.) in the areas covered by the project <pr< td="">evious climate, disaster records, data>Climate Hazard</pr<> evious climate, disaster records, data> Climate Hazard • Information on the past and current weather and sea conditions of the target site • Disaster information such as records of natural disasters, hazard maps, etc. of the target area • Content of IPCC Fifth Assessment Report and Sixth Assessment Report • Relevant statements of the country's Nationally Determined Contribution (NDC), Long-term Low Emission Development Strategies (LT-LEDS, LTS), National Communication (NC) or National Adaptation Plan (NAP) • Content of climate change impact assessment and vulnerability assessment reports for the country or region concerned ture Climate Forecasts> <fu< td=""></fu<> • Information on future climate and disasters at the target site (also considering ١. forecasts in IPCC RCPs scenarios and SSP scenarios (Refer Page 28) Downscaled climate forecasting information (regional climate forecasting data) • Organizational structure, human resources, and financial conditions of Vulnerability implementing agencies Vullerability ١.
+Natural environment (forests are deteriorating or declining) Socio-economic conditions (industrial structure, employment status, income level, etc.) of the target area Legal systems, policies and guidelines for adaptation to the impacts of climate change in the target areas (adaptation plans, etc.) Relevant statements in the assessment of the impacts of climate change and the assessment of vulnerabilities of the country or region concerned Previous Climate and Disaster Response Records (Damage Records and Recovery Work Records, etc.) held by implementing agencies Relevant statements of the country's NDC, LT-LEDS, NC or NAP Climate risk Relevant statements in the assessment of the impacts of climate change and the assessment of vulnerabilities of the country or region concerned Content of IPCC Fifth Assessment Report and Sixth Assessment Report pertaining Impact to the region concerned (Refer Part III, Reference) ' Relevant descriptions of the country's NDC, LT-LEDS, NC or NAP Climate and disaster response records (damage records, etc.) held by implementing agencies

-4 The following items are examples.
+2 The following items are examples.
 Based on the content and characteristics of the JICA project, the information required for assessing climate-risk of the project should be scrutinized and collected.

-5 The corresponding elements may vary depending on the content of the information.
+3 The corresponding elements may vary depending on the content of the information.